cashcash-project/cashcash-2.0/README.md

 A lot more information and specs at [cashcash.digital](https://www.cashcash.digital/).
 Join the community at [cashcash Discord](https://discordapp.com/invite/jzqVsJd).

 ## License
-cashcash Core is released under the terms of the MIT license.
+CashCash Core is released under the terms of the MIT license.
 See [COPYING](https://github.com/cashcash-Project/cashcash/blob/master/COPYING) for more information or see https://opensource.org/licenses/MIT.

 ## Development Process

 The master branch is regularly built (see doc/build-*.md for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/cashcash-Project/cashcash/tags) are created regularly from release branches to indicate new official, stable release versions of cashcash Core.
+[Tags](https://github.com/cashcash-Project/cashcash/tags) are created regularly from release branches to indicate new official, stable release versions of CashCash Core.

 The contribution workflow is described in [CONTRIBUTING.md](https://github.com/cashcash-Project/cashcash/blob/master/CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](https://github.com/cashcash-Project/cashcash/blob/master/doc/developer-notes.md).